ibm-cloud-docs/log-analysis/devops/exclusion_rules.md

 Complete the following steps to define the exclusion rule:

-Prereq: You must have a cluster configured to forward logs to a LogDNA instance.
+Prereq: You must have a cluster configured to forward logs to a logging instance.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_agent_kube_cluster).

 1. [Launch the {{site.data.keyword.la_full_notm}} web UI](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs#view_logs_step2).